Chapter 6: Multiple Qubits and Entanglement

 $$\text{CNOT} = \begin{pmatrix} 1 & 0 & 0 & 0 \\ 0 & 1 & 0 & 0 \\ 0 & 0 & 0 & 1 \\ 0 & 0 & 1 & 0 \end{pmatrix}$$

 Notice that CNOT is its own inverse: applying it twice returns to the original state.
-It is also a classical gate when acting on basis states - it computes a reversible XOR: the target becomes (target XOR control).
+On basis states, it computes a reversible XOR: the target becomes (target XOR control).

 CNOT on computational basis states